 - Property wide budgeting if there are multiple commercial units in one space

-- Equipment for maintenance (do they already have it, will it need rented or purchased, etc.)
+- Equipment for maintenance (do they already have it, will it need to be rented or purchased, etc.)

 Now that you’ve gained a better idea of what goes into property management fees for both residential and commercial properties, working with any management company to keep your properties in order will be easier.
 With the knowledge of what the company will be handling, you can find the best value.